 Meet the woman who's guiding Bill Simmons through the "Dr. V" controversy.

 A couple hours ago, The Onion filed a gem: “Nate Silver Warns Against Overestimating His Value to ESPN.”
-The (fake) Silver of this article said, “The approximations of my future drawing power in fact resemble more of a random walk—in layman’s terms, a random model that cannot accurately predict future outcomes.”
+The (fake) Silver of this article said, “The approximations of my future drawing power in fact resemble more of a random walk—in layman’s terms,

 Best Goal: By miles (which, ironically, seemed like the distance the ball traveled), Giovanni van Bronckhorst against Uruguay.
 Simply unstoppable.
 Most important goal (to Americans): Landon Donovan against Algeria, of course.
 To prove that soccer is now "mainstream," all you have to do is look at the many sports columnists (Bill Simmons, most notably), in their obligatory Lebron articles, using Donovan's goal as an example of what sports can be.